The Happiness Project

 But, despite those minor flaws, hats off to the author: thinking about happiness when others would criticize she is already living the American dream, making tough choices like taking a sabbatical for an Year, doing extensive research on her chosen topic, and then organizing her entire life around her chosen theme.
 Full marks on her resolve and systemic planning.

-Why should you read it: If you want to be more happy but find something missing, or are trying to get inspired into following your dreams.
+Why should you read the book: If you want to be more happy but find something missing, or are trying to get inspired into following your dreams.
 Just follow her 12 keys to happiness.
 Also learn how to write a simple yet fact and research based memoir.